JoeyLee-22/DinoGameAI/README.md

 # Dino Game AI
-dino game implemented with pygame
+dino game implemented with pygame with increasing game speed

 ai is implemented with a neural network